 The course provides an overview of the contribution of the social and behavioral sciences to health behavior.
 Social and behavioral science fundamentals (principles, theories, research, and techniques) that are employed to address current and past public health problems are examined.
 Key concepts such culture, race/ethnicity, gender, poverty/disparities, factors related to behavior change, community, organizational climate, family are examined from a social and behavioral sciences perspective.

 This course presents the basic principles of epidemiology with particular emphasis on applications in healthcare management.
 Topics include specific tools of epidemiology used for purposes of planning, monitoring, and evaluating population health.
 These include identification of disease, measures of incidence and prevalence, study designs, confidence intervals, p-values, statistical interaction, causal inference, and survival analysis.
 Methods for managing the health of populations using an understanding of the factors that influence population health are discussed.
 Strategies that health care organizations and systems can use to control these factors are also considered.

-The goal of this course is to explore innovative, meaningful and effective teaching and learning approaches and materials in community health education.
-Students learn about curriculum planning and development, teaching strategies, creative learning resources and materials in school, workplace and community settings.
-Topics include: developing teaching materials and methods that are culturally and age appropriate.
+The goal of this course is to explore innovative, meaningful, and effective teaching and learning approaches and materials in community health education.
+Students learn about curriculum planning and development, teaching strategies, creative learning resources and materials for workplace and community health education settings.
+Topics include developing health education materials and methods that are culturally and age appropriate.